 Glaucoma Laser Treatment

 Once glaucoma has been diagnosed, treatment should begin as soon as possible to help minimize the risk of permanent vision loss.
 There is no cure for glaucoma, so treatment focuses on relieving symptoms and preventing further damage from occurring.
-Most cases of glaucoma can be treated with eye drops, laser surgery or microsurgery.
+Most cases of glaucoma can be treated with eye drops, Laser surgery for eye pressure or microsurgery.
 The best treatment for your individual case depends on the type and severity of the disease, and can be discussed with your doctor.

 Eye drops are used to reduce fluid production in the front of the eye or to help drain excess fluid, but can lead to redness, stinging, irritation or blurry vision.
 Patients should tell their doctor about any allergies they have to minimize the risk of side effects.

-Laser surgery for glaucoma aims to increase the outflow of fluid from the eye or eliminate fluid blockages through laser trabeculoplasty, iridotomy or cyclophotocoagulation.
+Glaucoma laser surgery or treatment aims to increase the outflow of fluid from the eye or eliminate fluid blockages through laser trabeculoplasty, iridotomy or cyclophotocoagulation

 Selective Laser Trabeculoplasty (SLT) is the most common laser treatment for glaucoma, and is most effective for patients unable to keep up with a daily eye drop treatment because of its cost, inconvenience or side effects.
 SLT controls glaucoma symptoms for up to 5 years with no need for additional medication, and relieves symptoms by promoting the body’s natural healing response.

 Some cases of glaucoma can be treated with medications.
-For others, laser or traditional surgery is required to lower eye pressure.
+For others, Laser Glaucoma Surgery or traditional surgery is required to lower eye pressure.
 Common surgeries include:

 - Laser Peripheral Iridotomy (LPI) – For patients with narrow-angle glaucoma.
 A small hole is made in the iris to increase the angle between the iris and cornea and encourage fluid drainage.